-^{} During the financial year the Company accrued an amount of \$6,750 not yet paid for rent of an office.
+\ During the 2011 the Company accrued an amount of \$6,750 not yet paid for rent of an office.

-Hamish Hunt is a director and shareholder in both the companies BHM Stainless Steel Group Pty Ltd and Skye Chemicals Pty Ltd that received income in relation to the provision of administration services, offices and consulting work to the company during the financial year.
+Hamish Hunt is a director and shareholder in BHM Stainless Steel Group Pty Ltd, 4D Resources Pty Ltd and Skye Chemicals Pty Ltd that received income in relation to the provision of administration services, offices and consulting work to the company during the current and previous financial years.